Writers' Trust of Canada: Fellowship

 The WT Fellowship rewards one writer $50,000 for demonstrating exceptional creative ability and outstanding promise in their publications to date.
 The Fellowship is meant to provide recipients a window in which they can work on their next book with as much creative freedom as possible.
 Fellows are invited to attend a two-week, self-directed residency at the Leighton Artists’ Colony at The Banff Centre in Alberta.
 Writers who have a strong publishing track record in the categories of fiction, literary nonfiction, poetry, or literature for young people are eligible.

 Events and fundraisers

 Politics and the Pen

 The Politics and the Pen gala is a celebration of Canadian political and literary cultures run by an external committee, with Writers' Trust of Canada as its beneficiary.
 Held in Ottawa at the Fairmont Château Laurier, the event brings together national politicians, writers, diplomats, and leaders of the arts and business communities.
 The climax of the evening is the presentation of the Shaughnessy Cohen Prize for Political Writing, sponsored by CN.
 The event is popular among politicians and their friends; waiting lists for table sponsorships and individual tickets are common.

-The 2018 event was co-hosted by Jagmeet Singh and Bardish Chagger.